hirethunk/verbs-history/README.md

 ### Events

-Any Event which should add it's history to the States, needs to implement the `Thunk\VerbsHistory\States\Interfaces\ExposesHistory` interface.
+Any Event which should add its history to the States, needs to implement the `Thunk\VerbsHistory\States\Interfaces\ExposesHistory` interface.

 ```php
 namespace App\Events;